Hormonal Changes After 40: Why Weight Loss Feels Different

 Expert Tip:

-“Hormonal changes are expected, not failures.
-Adjusting care allows progress to continue.” – Dr Fiona Burnell
+“Hormonal changes after 40 are expected physiological transitions, not personal failures.
+Adjusting care to accommodate these changes allows progress to continue safely and effectively.” – Dr Fiona Burnell

 Key Takeaways